mirkocarminati/HA-website-aws-terraform/README.md

 # HA-website-aws-terraform
-Deploying a highly available website on AWS using Terraform
+Deploying a highly available website on AWS using Terraform.

 ## Introduction